zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-condition.md

 LastMod: 2025-08-17
 ---

-# 🗑️❓ Delete Matched and Condition Option in Entity Framework Extensions /n Delete only when source and destination values match
+# DeleteMatchedAndCondition Options in EF Extensions

 The `DeleteMatchedAndCondition` option in Entity Framework Extensions lets you **perform the `DELETE` action only when certain values in the source and destination are equal**.